DomoApps/StarterKit/README.md

 # How to use PhoenixChart
 Before you can use `PhoenixChart` to graph your data, let's go over how it works. `PhoenixChart` requires the following parameters:
 1. Chart Type - [Choose a chart type](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/charts) that will best visualize your data
-2. Data - A two dimentional Array of the data
+2. Data - A two dimensional Array of the data
 3. Options - Set the "Chart Properties" your Chart Type supports.
 A full list of properties can be found, per Chart Type, on the [Chart Specific Information](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/properties) page of the documentation.